A GUIDE FOR PARENTS

 How can I support my child ?

-We would encourage parents and carers to access LMI regularly so you can have relevant conversations with your children around their ( sector) areas of interest.
-There are 16 sectors areas currently being developed.
-Take a look at those below to get you started.
+We would encourage parents and carers to access LMI regularly so you can have relevant conversations with your children around their (sector) areas of interest.
+There are 15 sectors areas that have been developed.
+Please see the links below.

 Other useful LMI resources